LoyolaChicagoBooks/introcs-csharp/rst/hw-gradefiles.rst

 Hints
 -----

 #.
-You'll be able to learn how to use files by reading
-   :ref:`files` and the Miles section 6.3 on Files.
-Be sure to read :ref:`monodevelop-run-with`.
+Read
+   :ref:`files`.
-   We'll also have a lab exercise for learning to work with file I/O. You're still going to need ReadLine() and WriteLine() in this assignment, the only difference is that we'll be making use of File classes to get the input from a file instead of the Console.
+   You're still going to need ReadLine() and WriteLine() in this assignment, the only difference is that we'll be making use of File classes to get the input from a file instead of the Console.
 The parameter syntax will be the same.
+   There is also have a lab exercise for learning to work with file I/O.

 #.
 For each file line you'll want to use the string ``Split`` method,
    and then the ``Trim``